nuxseme/domain-driven-design-in-php/chapter2/mvc.md

-Model-View-Controller is an architectural pattern and paradigm that divides the application into

-three main layers:
+Model-View-Controller is an architectural pattern and paradigm that divides the application into three main layers:

 • The Model: Captures and centralizes all the domain model behaviour.
-This layer manages all

-the data, logic and business rules independently of the data representation.
-It can be said that

-the Model layer is the heart and soul of every MVC application.
+This layer manages all he data, logic and business rules independently of the data representation.
+It can be said that the Model layer is the heart and soul of every MVC application.

 • The Controller: Orchestrates interactions between the other layers.
-Triggers actions on the

-model in order to update its state and refreshes the representations associated to the model.

-Additionally, the Controller can also send messages to the View layer in order to change the

-specific Model representation.
+Triggers actions on the model in order to update its state and refreshes the representations associated to the model.
+Additionally, the Controller can also send messages to the View layer in order to change the specific Model representation.

-• The View: A layer whose main purpose is to expose the differing representations of the Model

-layer and to give a way to trigger changes on the Model’s state.
+• The View: A layer whose main purpose is to expose the differing representations of the Model layer and to give a way to trigger changes on the Model’s state.

 > MVC是一种架构模式和范例，它将应用程序划分为三个主要的层:
 >